 Again: Hire a Buyer's Agent!
 Do not attempt to navigate this difficult process on your own.
-A professional, experienced agent knows the market, the ever-changing forms and addenda that are required, and they can prepare you for any potential obstacles that you may face.
-Before you write the offer, your Buyer's Agent will show you what the fair market value is of similar homes to the one you are considering.
-In addition, they will review with you what the Due Diligence fee and process is, as well as the role of Earnest Money.
-They will review and explain all disclosures associated with the property and the neighborhood.
-They can investigate utility companies, schools and nearby amenities before you write the offer, saving you time and money in your decision to purchase the home.
+As professional, experienced agents we know the market, the ever-changing forms and addenda that are required, and we can prepare you for any potential obstacles that you may face.
+Before you write the offer, as your Buyer's Agent, we will show you what the fair market value is of similar homes to the one you are considering.
+In addition we will review and explain all disclosures associated with the property and the neighborhood.
+Everything you need to write an offer on the home you are considering.
 Once the Offer to Purchase and Contract is submitted to the seller, the negotiations begin.
-You already knew what the seller wanted for their home.
-They put it in MLS.
-Your offer tells the seller what you are willing to pay for their home and under what conditions.
-Very few offers are simply accepted as written.
-Be prepared to give and take.
-What is important to you may be a flexible point for the seller and vice-versa.
-Keep in mind that you both have the same goal: they want to sell you their house and you want to buy it.
-Your agent will work to negotiate on your behalf and get you the best deal they can.
+We will work to negotiate on your behalf and get you the best deal we can.
 Only you can decide if the terms are acceptable.
-Keep in mind you will have paid for a Due Diligence period in which you can inspect the property, get your financing in order, request repairs and decide if you want to continue with the sale.
-Up to that point, you can terminate the contract for any or no reason.

 Due Diligence to Close

 In addition to inspections, you should be working with your lender to secure your financing.
 The lender will require a lot of documentation regarding your income, credit rating, work history, tax returns and more.
-You may need to pay for a professional appraisal and order an official survey.
-You will also need to hire a real estate attorney to prepare the closing documents, complete a title search and conduct the actual closing settlement.
-Your Buyer's Agent should be able to assist you with all of these details from recommending a qualified inspector to communicating with the lender and attorney to coordinate all your paperwork.
-Once the Due Diligence period expires, you cannot easily terminate the contract and get your earnest money back.
+They will also order an appraisal of the property to determine its value in relationship to the loan amount.
+You may want to order an official survey as well.
+You will need to hire a real estate attorney to prepare the closing documents, complete a title search and conduct the actual closing settlement.
+We can assist you with all of these details from recommending a qualified inspector to communicating with the lender and attorney to coordinate all your paperwork.
+Once the due diligence period expires, you cannot easily terminate the contract and get your earnest money back.
 It is important to pay attention to this date and act accordingly.
-Again, your professional Buyer's Agent has experience with this and can advise you along the way.
+Again, as your professional Buyer's Agent we have experience with this and can advise you along the way.

 Once the closing attorney has completed the settlement, disbursed all the money and recorded the new deed in your name, the property is yours.
 Congratulations on your new home!